 Goldfield began to slide after 1910, when the mines began to decline.
 In 1913, a flash flood destroyed several blocks of the city and in 1923 a fire swept through, burning 53 square blocks.
 Over the years, people drifted away.
 Still, despite its relatively short life, Goldfield was one of Nevada’s bigger strikes, producing an estimated $80 million to $125 million in gold.

-And Tex Rickard, who would later build Madison Square Garden in New York, stood behind the bar in his Northern Saloon dreaming of ways to promote a lightweight championship boxing match he had cooked up for Goldfield between Battling Nelson and Joe Gans.
+And Tex Rickard, who later would build Madison Square Garden in New York, stood behind the bar in his Northern Saloon dreaming of ways to promote a lightweight championship boxing match he had cooked up for Goldfield between Battling Nelson and Joe Gans.

 If only the ghosts could talk.